On This Page

 Factors to Consider

-When considering your options for schools for your child, remember to take into account school inspection results, class sizes, discipline, manners, special needs support, standard of teaching and the consistent dedication of the teachers, and lastly the cost.
-At the end of the day it is a false saving if your child is going to a low-fee school but they are not learning and growing academically and socially at the rate they should and could for their age.
+When considering schools for your child, remember to take into account school inspection results, class sizes, discipline, manners, special needs support, standards of teaching, the dedication of the teachers, and the cost.

 Curriculum

 Government schools follow the Cayman National Curriculum and students take CXCs and GCSEs in Year 11.
-Students then have various options for their 12th and final year of high school, such as UCCI, attending a private school for A Levels, or CIFEC, where they can do BTECs, retake CXCs or GCSEs and participate in work experience and internships or take one of the many vocational courses now being offered in Grand Cayman.
-British private schools take GCSEs or IGCSEs, then A Levels.
+The brightest students at government high schools are entered into the Goal Accelerated Programme (GAP) where higher-performing students are guided through a far more rigorous programme that ensures goal-oriented students take additional CXCs/GCSEs as early as Year 9 as well as in Years 10 and 11 when all the other students take their external exams.
+Students then have various options for their 12th and 13th year of school, although only Year 12 is absolutely compulsory.
+UCCI offers Associate's Degrees; CIFEC offers BTECs and vocational courses, or if needed, students can retake CXCs or GCSEs and participate in work experience; CF School, Cayman Prep and St. Ignatius offer GCSEs/IGCSEs with the latter two also offering A Levels.
 The American system leads to a US High School Diploma and AP (Advanced Placement) credits.
 The highly regarded International Baccalaureate is available in Grades 11 and 12 at Cayman International School.

 Class Sizes

 Class sizes vary from school to school.
 All government school class sizes are capped at 24 students per class for Kindergarten/Reception and Year 1, and 28 students in other years.
 In private schools, it ranges from 13 students to 25 students.
-All government schools and most private schools also have a full-time qualified teaching assistant helping the teacher in most classes of 25 children.
+All government schools and most private schools also have a full-time qualified teaching assistant helping the teacher.
 In some schools, this additional teaching resource runs through all primary year groups.
 Make sure to ask about this.

 Religious/Non-Religious